 - Calorie Deficit: Burning more calories than you consume.

 - Solid Protein Intake: Needed for muscle retention while in a caloric deficit.

 - Balanced Macronutrient Split: a mix of fat, carbs, and protein is good for overall body composition, satiation, energy, and more.

 - Consistency: Staying consistent with your daily deficit, nutrition, and the entire program

 - Exercise and Training: This aids in muscle retention when you’re restricting calories and creates additional caloric burn.

-- Food Selection: White versus wheat bread.
+- Food Selection: White pasta vs chickpea pasta (The latter has more protein).
 Seitan versus tofu?
 Oil versus butter.
 Processed food versus healthy choices.

 - Meal Timing: Can I eat after 10pm without gaining extra weight? (yes)

 This is the one major requirement for body fat loss.
 It’s not up for debate nor discussion.
 You won’t lose body fat without it.
 Plain and simple.